BHBit580/PopBalloon/README.md

 This class adjusts the game's difficulty over time.
 The number of balloons that spawn and their speed increase, making the game progressively more difficult.
 The getBalloonSpawn method retrieves the number of balloons to spawn, and the balloonSpeed method retrieves the speed of the balloons.

-The Balloon Spawner role is to spawn the balloons and communicate with the Python code.
+The Balloon Spawner's role is to spawn the balloons and communicate with the Python code.

 Each balloon has a script that triggers a destroy animation when the player taps on it.
 This script contains a scriptable object known as 'score'.
 When the balloon is destroyed, the score value increases.
 This scriptable object is accessed by various other UI elements on the canvas, such as the final score display and score submission.

 When the timer reaches 0, a game-over event is fired.
 After this, the game over UI screen is shown.
 When the player presses the submit button, the score data is submitted to the server.
 The leaderboard is then presented to the player.
 This leaderboard collects all the data and instantiates several rows of data.
-Pressing retry level will restart the level.`
+Pressing retry level will restart the level.